adamchainz/django-linear-migrations/README.rst

 It does this by making ``makemigrations`` record the name of the latest migration in per-app ``max_migration.txt`` files.
 These files will then cause a merge conflicts in your source control tool (Git, Mercurial, etc.) in the case of migrations for the same app being developed in parallel.
 The first merged migration on an app will prevent the second from being merged, without addressing the conflict.
+The included ``rebase-migration`` command can help automatically fix the conflict.

 System Checks
 -------------